ArtifactForms/Katas/Katas/src/katas/SumsJustStreamAway/description.md

 Although the concept / language feature is several years old now, a lot of programmers (including myself) are not really familiar with it.
 So I decided to build some Katas around this topic to help us expanding our knowledge.
-It's rather about fundamentals then fancy problems or algorithms.
+It's rather about fundamentals than fancy problems or algorithms.

 Your job is it to implement various sum up functions.